Student-centric advice and objective recommendations

 Limited graduate programs

 While there are some exceptions such as Tufts and Wesleyan University, the Little Ivies do not offer graduate programs.
-However, they highly value undergraduate education, which is why the curriculums offered there rival Ivy League schooling.
+However, they highly value undergraduate education, which is why the curriculums offered rival Ivy League schooling.
 Some of the Little Ivies also offer dual degree programs for students to study for two degrees at once.

 Liberal arts curriculum